This event took place on 29 June 2021.

 Fishing nets and other gear account for a significant proportion of plastic pollution in the marine environment, causing harm to habitats and organisms and breaking down into smaller particles until becoming microplastics.
 Fishing is heavily relied upon for global food production, so how can we meet current demands for consumption while preventing harm to our oceans from fishing gear?

 Stakeholders from around the value chain are working to accelerate away from wasteful linear Take:Make:Dispose systems, instead moving towards a circular system where we design out waste, keep materials in use for as long as possible and regenerate natural systems.

 By substituting polymers that are difficult to circulate for novel bio-materials and managing end-of-life marine plastics, we keep them out of our marine environment and retain the material value within the economy.
 Clean-up groups, recyclers, innovators, industry, researchers and academics are driving the change that our ecological crisis demands.

-We are delighted to welcome Nigel Topping, COP26 High Level Climate Action Champion where he will share his insights and perspectives of the circular economy in the context of the Race to Zero agenda for COP26.
+We were delighted to welcome Nigel Topping, COP26 High Level Climate Action Champion where he shared his insights and perspectives of the circular economy in the context of the Race to Zero agenda for COP26.